MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-production-order-posting.md

 A value entry that describes WIP inventory value can be associated with one of the following combinations of cost objects:

--   A works order line, a work or machine centre, and a capacity ledger entry.
+-   A production order line, a work or machine centre, and a capacity ledger entry.
--   A works order line, an item, and an item ledger entry.
+-   A production order line, an item, and an item ledger entry.
--   Only a works order line
+-   Only a production order line

 For more information about how costs from production and assembly are posted to the general ledger, see [Design Details: Inventory Posting](design-details-inventory-posting.md).

 ## <a name="capacity-posting"></a>Capacity Posting
-Posting output from the last works order routing line results in a capacity ledger entry for the end item, in addition to its inventory increase.
+Posting output from the last production order routing line results in a capacity ledger entry for the end item, in addition to its inventory increase.

  The capacity ledger entry is a record of the time that was spent to produce the item.
 The related value entry describes the increase of the WIP inventory value, which is the value of the conversion cost.
 For more information, see “From the Capacity Ledger” in [Design Details: Accounts in the General Ledger](design-details-accounts-in-the-general-ledger.md).

-## <a name="production-order-costing"></a>Works Order Costing
+## <a name="production-order-costing"></a>Production Order Costing
- To control inventory and production costs, a manufacturing company must measure the cost of works orders, because the predetermined standard cost of each produced item is capitalised in the balance sheet.
+ To control inventory and production costs, a manufacturing company must measure the cost of production orders, because the predetermined standard cost of each produced item is capitalised in the balance sheet.
 For information about why produced items use the Standard costing method, see [Design Details: Costing Methods](design-details-costing-methods.md).

 > [!NOTE]
 >  In environments that do not use the Standard costing method, the actual rather than the standard cost of produced items is capitalised on the balance sheet.

-The actual cost of a works order consists of the following cost components:
+The actual cost of a production order consists of the following cost components:

 -   Actual material cost
 -   Actual capacity cost or subcontractor cost
 -   Manufacturing overhead

-These actual costs are posted to the works order and compared to the standard cost to calculate variances.
+These actual costs are posted to the production order and compared to the standard cost to calculate variances.
 Variances are calculated for each of the item cost components: raw materials, capacity, subcontractor, capacity overhead, and manufacturing overhead.
 The variances can be analysed to determine problems, such as excessive waste in processing.

-In standard-cost environments, the costing of a works order is based on the following mechanism:
+In standard-cost environments, the costing of a production order is based on the following mechanism:

-1. When the last routing operation is posted, the works order cost is posted to the item ledger and set to the expected cost.
+1. When the last routing operation is posted, the production order cost is posted to the item ledger and set to the expected cost.

     This cost equals the output quantity that is posted in the output journal multiplied by the standard cost that is copied from the item card.
-The cost is treated as expected cost until the works order is finished.
+The cost is treated as expected cost until the production order is finished.
 For more information, see [Design Details: Expected Cost Posting](design-details-expected-cost-posting.md).

     > [!NOTE]
     >  This differs from assembly order posting, which always posts actual costs.
 For more information, see [Design Details: Assembly Order Posting](design-details-assembly-order-posting.md).
-2. When the works order is set to **Finished**, the order is invoiced by running the **Adjust Cost-Item Entries** batch job.
+2. When the production order is set to **Finished**, the order is invoiced by running the **Adjust Cost-Item Entries** batch job.
 As a result, the total cost of the order is calculated based on the standard cost of the consumed materials and capacity.
 The variances between the calculated standard costs and the actual production costs are calculated and posted.

 ## <a name="see-also"></a>See Also
  [Design Details: Inventory Costing](design-details-inventory-costing.md)